-The Board believes that the 2023 Plan is necessary to ensure that the number of shares available for issuance is sufficient to allow us to continue to attract and retain the services of talented individuals essential to our long-term growth and financial success.
+The Board believes that the 2024 Plan is necessary to ensure that the number of shares available for issuance is sufficient to allow us to continue to attract and retain the services of talented individuals essential to our long-term growth and financial success.
 Our Board strongly believes that the issuance of equity awards is a key element underlying our ability to attract, retain and motivate our employees, including our executives, and our consultants and advisors, and is a substantial contributing factor to our success and the growth of our business.
 So far we have relied significantly on equity incentives in the form of stock option awards and restricted stock unit awards to attract and retain key employees, and we believe that equity incentives are necessary for us to remain competitive in the marketplace for executive talent and other employees.
-The adoption of the 2023 Plan and new share reserve of 7,090,207 shares will address the depletion to the 2014 Plan's available share reserve that has occurred as a result of the recent growth of the company.
-In particular, an immediate increase to the share reserve will provide the Board with flexibility to continue to make annual equity awards to eligible employees and new hires through the next year and will allow us to remain competitive in the marketplace.
+Due to the termination of the 2014 Plan, we believe that stockholder approval of the 2024 Plan is critical to achieve those objectives.
+In addition, an immediate share reserve of 6,150,000 shares will provide the Board with flexibility to continue to make annual equity awards to eligible employees and new hires and will allow us to remain competitive in the marketplace.